otmanesniba/-Emploi-Public-PDF-Downloader/README.md

 ### 🙏 Acknowledgments

-● Special thanks to all contributors who helped improve this project ● Grateful to the open source community for inspiration ● Appreciation to everyone who provided feedback and suggestions
+● Special thanks to all contributors who helped improve this project.

+● Grateful to the open source community for inspiration.

+● Appreciation to everyone who provided feedback and suggestions.